department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/fsgli.md

 ## Which claim forms will my service member or other family member need to submit in their time of need?
-- You'll file a Claim for Accelerated Benefits (SGLV 8284A) to request an advance insurance payment for a spouse who's terminally ill.<br>
+- They'll file a Claim for Accelerated Benefits (SGLV 8284A) to request an advance insurance payment for a spouse who's terminally ill.<br>
 [Download SGLV 8284A](https://www.benefits.va.gov/INSURANCE/forms/SGLV_8284A.pdf) <br>
-- You'll file a Report of Death of Family Member (SGLV 8700) to report the death of a spouse or dependent child.<br>
+- They'll file a Report of Death of Family Member (SGLV 8700) to report the death of a spouse or dependent child.<br>
 [Download SGLV 8700](https://www.benefits.va.gov/INSURANCE/forms/SGLV_8700_ed2017-11.pdf) <br>
-- You'll file a Claim for Family Coverage Death Benefits (SGLV 8283A) to collect an insurance payment for a deceased family member of a service member who has SGLI insurance. <br>
+- They'll file a Claim for Family Coverage Death Benefits (SGLV 8283A) to collect an insurance payment for a deceased family member of a service member who has SGLI insurance. <br>
 [Download SGLV 8283A](https://www.benefits.va.gov/INSURANCE/forms/SGLV_8283A_Bene_ed2015-10.pdf) <br>